cockroachdb/docs/src/current/v23.2/cloud-storage-authentication.md

 Implicit authentication to Azure is only available for CockroachDB {{ site.data.products.core }} clusters.
 {{site.data.alerts.end}}

-{% include_cached new-in.html version="v23.2" %} When the `AUTH` parameter is set to `implicit`, CockroachDB will load credentials from one of the following:
+{% include new-in.md version="v23.2" %} When the `AUTH` parameter is set to `implicit`, CockroachDB will load credentials from one of the following:

 - A credentials file with the path specified in the environment variable `COCKROACH_AZURE_APPLICATION_CREDENTIALS_FILE`.
 Refer to [Set up a credentials file](#set-up-a-credentials-file).
 - Each credential set as an environment variable.